Skip to main content

 This area also has the Test Replay button to provide access to any tests where this snapshot appeared, as well as the specific URL of the snapshot displayed at the bottom of the screen.

 It's also possible to cycle through the available snapshots to see all the states of the application that were captured, but this is usually not necessary.
-Think of snapshots more as examples and evidence relate to elements that are listed on the left hand side of the screen.
-The most useful way to go through the report is this way.
+Think of snapshots more as examples and evidence related to elements that are listed on the left hand side of the screen.
+The most useful way to browse the report is to move through the elements on the left.